marcushuangzhaoyi/pokedex_project/README.md

 `npm install styled-components`

 # How to run
 The project is not deployed yet.
-Please go into the backend folder and run `python manage.py runserver`, then for the open the frontend folder and run `serve -s build` to run the build folder
+Please go into the backend folder and run `python manage.py runserver`, then for the open the frontend folder and run `serve -s build` to run the build folder.
+Then go to localhost:5000 to log in

 There is already a username and password you can used to log in: